Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of black coral

-• As a stone of spiritual protection, black coral is often used in purification and meditation rituals.
-It is recognized for facilitating a connection with the deep energies of the earth and oceans, helping to strengthen inner stability while providing a barrier against psychic or spiritual attacks.
+• It promotes connection with the deep energies of the earth and sea while creating a barrier against psychic or spiritual influences.

 coral, history and healing properties